jakobkilian/unfolding-space/doc/README.md

 This readme focuses on the software including:
 - **Main Code:** C++ Scripts to compile and run on a Raspberry 3b+
-- **Processing.org Sketch** for an Android app monitoring the Raspi's activities
 - **Arduino Sketch** to run on a Digispark to read out analog potentiometer values on a Raspi

 Not included (due to license restrictions) is the libroyale library for the Tof camera pico flexx, which you can download, when you own a device: